 I own a town home in San Jose, in a small complex.
 The neighbors are a mix of families, single mothers, and senior citizens.
-I’ve enjoyed doing several DIY home improvement projects such as painting and decorating, and I had wood floors put in so I can enjoy the pretty Oriental carpets that I inherited from my grandparents.
-I’m looking forward to decorating my second bedroom to be a baby’s room!
+I’ve enjoyed doing several DIY home improvement projects such as painting and decorating.
+I turned an extra closet in my own bedroom into a big pretty open bookcase.
+In the baby’s room!
 I’m going to paint the walls and hang some decorations that I’ve saved from my own childhood.
 I also envision a big bookcase and arts and crafts area with room for lots of projects and playing.

 I’m out in the yard as much as possible!
 When I was house hunting I chose my home specifically because it’s an end unit with a large private backyard.
 I’ve spent the past couple of years digging, planting, and pruning out there, and it’s starting to look like a garden.
 I include a small vegetable garden every year, and I look forward to teaching a child how to plant and grow both for fun and for healthy foods to enjoy.

 I have a miniature schnauzer named Emmie.
 I rescued her when I was in vet school because she had a heart defect (it was corrected surgically, and she’s completely healthy now).
 When we’re not out walking, her favorite backyard pastime is searching the backyard for tasty bits of birdseed the wild birds drop from the feeder, or sampling a fresh tomato right off of the vine.
 She occasionally gets to go to work with me.
 I also have three cats.

 I grew up in Albany CA, just across the bay from San Francisco.
 My parents frequently took my younger brother and me on road trips up and down the coast and vacations to the beach.
 They introduced us to starfish and sea anemones in the tidepools of Sonoma County, and my dad made up fantastic stories about the lichens and twisted spires and stumps of the redwood forests.
 I look forward to introducing my child to these wild and secret places and coming up with stories of our own to repeat and embellish for years.